bslbschef/bslbschef.github.io/_pages/about.md

 - **Large language models & AI applications**
 - **Physics-informed machine learning for autonomous systems**

 My goal is to leverage advanced computational methods—reinforcement learning, deep neural networks, and large-scale modeling—to push the frontiers of robotic control and autonomy.
-I would be delighted to collaborate with a professor working in any of these fields.   -->
+I would be delighted to collaborate with a professor working in any of these fields1.   -->

 ## Publications